 Scenario: You’re descending a route with a team of four, and you have one rope.
 You get to the rappel spot, which requires two raps on a single rope to get down to safe ground.

-Standard practice is to have the first person down set up another rap station (or just wait at an existing station), have the next three climbers rap to the lower station, pull the rope, and then have the whole team rap to the ground.
+Standard practice would be to have everyone rappel on two strands to the next station, and then have everyone repel again to get to the ground.
 For your team of four, this means eight total raps . . . and a lot of time.

 Be sure everyone on the team is comfortable rapping on a single strand, and add some extra friction to the rap if necessary.
-(An easy way to add extra friction is to clip your rappel device to two biners rather than one.)
+See this tip on more ways to add friction to a rappel.